-We are super excited to be photographing your wedding!
-We know you guys are going to have the best time of your lives and we are going to capture the memories that allow you to relive each moment, remember each guest and enjoy the day over and over again.
+I am super excited to be photographing your wedding!
+I know you guys are going to have the best time of your lives and I am going to capture the memories that allow you to relive each moment, remember each guest and enjoy the day over and over again.
 Planning a wedding is no mean feat and you are probably not only going to have a lot of things to decide and arrange, but also potentially various people to keep happy on the way!
-Well, it turns out that we’ve been to the odd wedding or two in the past few years.
-So we’ve put together this guide to not only make sure you’ve got all the information and advice you need regarding the photography, (before during and after), but also to give you some general advice on planning, things to consider and recommend some suppliers etc.
+Well, it turns out that I’ve been to the odd wedding or two in the past few years.
+So I’ve put together this guide to not only make sure you’ve got all the information and advice you need regarding the photography, (before during and after), but also to give you some general advice on planning, things to consider and recommend some suppliers etc.

 Top Tip - It's YOUR day!